irahbt/simple-sourdough/README.md

 #### The Form
 - Allows superusers to add a product.
 - All required fields are labelled with *.
-- The select image field is customised with Javascript for better UX
+- The select image field is customised with Javascript for better UI
 - If a required field is left empty the user is alerted and prevented from proceeding.
 - If the product is added succesfully a success message is triggered.